 Latent Profile Analysis (LPA) is a statistical modeling approach for estimating distinct profiles, or groups, of variables.
 In the social sciences and in educational research, these profiles could represent, for example, how different youth experience dimensions of being engaged (i.e., cognitively, behaviorally, and affectively) at the same time.

-tidyLPA provides the functionality to carry out LPA in R. In particular, tidyLPA provides functionality to specify different models that determine whether and how different parameters (i.e., means, variances, and covariances) are estimated and to specify (and compare solutions for) the number of profiles to estimate parameters for.
+tidyLPA provides the functionality to carry out LPA in R. In particular, tidyLPA provides functionality to specify different models that determine whether and how different parameters (i.e., means, variances, and covariances) are estimated and to specify (and compare solutions for) the number of profiles to estimate.
+The package is designed and documented to be easy to use, especially for beginners to LPA, but with fine-grained options available for estimating models and evaluating specific output as part of more complex analyses.

 You can install tidyLPA from CRAN with:

-You can also install the in-development version of tidyLPA from GitHub with:
+You can also install the development version of tidyLPA from GitHub with:

 Here is a brief example using the built-in